awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 #### SubscribeToValidateConfigurationUpdates<a name="ipc-operation-subscribetovalidateconfigurationupdates"></a>

 Subscribe to receive notifications before this component's configuration updates\.
 This lets components validate updates to their own configuration\.
-Use the [SendConfigurationValidityReport](#ipc-operation-sendconfigurationvalidityreport) operation to tell the kernel whether or not the configuration is valid\.
+Use the [SendConfigurationValidityReport](#ipc-operation-sendconfigurationvalidityreport) operation to tell the nucleus whether or not the configuration is valid\.

 **Important**
 Local deployments don't notify components of updates\.